How can I help?

 A set of objectives that are connected to current and future team/service or school aims should be agreed at PDRs.
 What do you see your main areas of work being for next year?
 How do these connect to your school/service plan?
 What might be changing next year?
 How can our values help to shape how we do things?
 This is also an opportunity to discuss what needs to happen to continue to support and enhance your wellbeing.

 PDRs also focus on development needs and career aspirations.
-What needs to happen to support and enhance both performance in your current role and also future career aspirations?
+What needs to happen to support and enhance both performance in your current role and also future career aspirations and opportunities?

 Three colleagues chat around a small table whilst taking a meeting